Lucho-code/Lucho-code/README.md

 - 👋 Hi, I’m @Lucho-code
 - 👀 I’m interested in the world of programing and tech
-- 🌱 I’m currently learning Python, C++
+- 🌱 I’m currently learning Python, Django, C++, PowerBuilder
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to be part of a project to improve my programing experience
 - 📫 How to reach me ...

 <!---